Minestrone soup and biscuits by Chef Nancy Henley.

-I feel it is a small leap from tentative to talented cooking.
-An open mind and commitment to the process is all it takes to have home cooking reward you in spades!
+It’s a small leap from tentative to talented cooking.
+All it takes is an open mind and commitment to the process, and home cooking will reward you in spades!

-This is why I continue to teach cooking* after many years at Tree House Kitchen.
-My students range from ages nine to 91 years old.
-My life as a chef and instructor never gets old as I am in constant inquisitive pursuit of the next best meal and I love being a part of lightbulb moments with students.
+This is why I continue to teach cooking—in various forms—after many years at Tree House Kitchen.
+My students have ranged from ages nine to 91 years old.
+My life as a chef, coach and speaker never gets old as I constantly pursue the next best meal and love being a part of lightbulb moments with audiences.

-For your best meals, recipes and food experiences remember to:
+For the best meals, recipes and food experiences, remember to:

 That is ALL it takes to leap from tentative to talented cooking.